 which after substitution into the above equation leads to

-Meaning that starting from field independent parameter $\lambda_{J^+}$ we get field dependent parameter $\lambda_{J^-}$ at past null infinity.
-This contradicts the starting and crucial assumption, for construction of the charge, that parameter $\lambda$ is field independent.
-Consequently, we are forced into taking $u$ independent $\lambda_{J^+}$ and $v$ independent $\lambda_{J^-}$, in agreement with Hamiltonian approach.
+This means that starting from the field-independent parameter $\lambda_{J^+}$ we get field dependent parameter $\lambda_{J^-}$ at past null infinity.
+This contradicts the starting, and crucial, assumption for construction of the charge, that parameter $\lambda$ is field-independent.
+Consequently, we are forced into taking $u$ independent $\lambda_{J^+}$ and $v$ independent $\lambda_{J^-}$, in agreement with the Hamiltonian approach.